FBastiaan04/lambda-tree/readme.md

 Church numbers 0-9 are also shorthands, but those are generated dynamically.

 # TODO
+? means might not do
-- Indicate where you're typing
+- Indicate where you're typing ?
-- Output `x Lx.x` instead of `x (Lx.x)`
+- Output `x Lx.x` instead of `x (Lx.x)` ?
 - Correctly structure trees like `x (Lx.x x) Ly.Lz.y z`
 - Save user-made shorthands to file
-- Add key for inputting term
-- Add key for autoReduce
 - Display usage on screen
 - Display shorthands while pressing `shift`
+- Zoom